RedVoxInc/redvox-examples/docs/source/00_audio_from_report.md

 Great!
 We can now take a look on how to load other sensors such as the [Accelerometer](01_accelerometer_from_report.md).

-Useful links:

-- For a more complete example on how to load audio, visit the [Github](https://github.com/RedVoxInc/redvox-examples/blob/main/examples/ex_00_report_audio/load_audio.py) sample code.
+For a more complete example on how to load audio, visit the [Github](https://github.com/RedVoxInc/redvox-examples/blob/main/examples/ex_00_report_audio/load_audio.py) sample code.
-- For more information about DataWindow, Stations and the RedVox SDK, visit the [RedVox SDK documentation](https://github.com/RedVoxInc/redvox-python-sdk).